bibleexchange/courses/poetry/en/400_ecclesiastes_introduction.md

 * Chapter 9 (Like things happen to the righteous and the wicked, wisdom is preeminent and often unappreciated)
 * Chapter 10 (Various wise sayings and the contrast between wisdom and folly)
 * Chapter 11 (Benevolences and advice to the young.)
-* Chapter 12 (Description of old age and conclusion concerning the highest duty of man.)
+* Chapter 12 (Description of old age and conclusion concerning the highest duty of man.)-->